DiseaseTranscriptomicsLab/compbio-app-server/README.md

 - [Docker Compose][] to manage multiple Docker containers
 - [Nginx][] as a reverse proxy (i.e. to redirect URLs), to serve SSL certificates and to show a public folder
-- [ShinyProxy][] to run Shiny apps via Docker
+- [ShinyProxy][] to run R/Shiny and Python apps via Docker
-  - The **TIG ([Telegraf][], [InfluxDB][], [Grafana][])** stack to log shinyproxy usage data
+  - The **TIG ([Telegraf][], [InfluxDB][], [Grafana][])** stack to log ShinyProxy usage data
 - [Celery][] to run background tasks via a job queue system
   - [Flower][] to monitor Celery and to send jobs to Celery via its REST API
   - [Redis][] to serve as message broker for celery